kkapanova/sofiapetasc_benchmarks/README.md

 ## Test Cases
 Every benchmark application code within the Unified European Applications Benchmark Suit ha seither one or two input files.
 In a presence of two input files, Test Case A is specifically created to run on Tier-1 systems (with a little bit over 1000 x86 cores), while Test Case B is created for benchmarking Tier-0 systems (with over 10000 x86 cores).
 When only test case A is present, then it is suitable for both Tier-1 and Tier-0 systems.

+## Application Versions
+It is allowed to use newer versions of the applications, if such have become available during the process.